King001k/Kingsleys-Repositary/README.md

   <summary>📖 Fun Facts About Me</summary>

 - ⚽ I enjoy playing football and video games during downtime
-- 📚 Currently learning html and exploring AI integration in front-end development
+- 📚 Currently learning HTML and exploring AI integration in front-end development
-- 💡 Favorite quote: just do it.
-I believe when you feel like doing something, you should "just do it".
+- 💡 Favorite quote: Just do it.
+I believe in following momentum—when something calls to you, just do it."
 </details>

 ---